QuickBooks closes a normal Arlington month cleanly. It can't pull apart revenue from one packed event weekend.

 How to choose a developer in Arlington

 Hire a team with real accounting and financial-systems expertise, not just general developers.
 Ask who designs the ledger and how they handle inter-company eliminations.
-The right firm integrates accounting with your ERP (Enterprise Resource Planning), POS (Point of Sale) system, and business intelligence dashboards so revenue books once and reports everywhere.
+The right firm integrates accounting with your ERP (Enterprise Resource Planning), POS (Point of Sale) system, and business intelligence (BI) dashboards so revenue books once and reports everywhere.

 - !They have no accounting expertise on the team.
 Ask who designs the ledger logic.